Facility Electrification > Seaport Electrification

 Drastic cuts (up to 90%) in NOx, PM, SOx, and GHG emissions from ship and truck idling.
 Major public health benefit for port-adjacent communities in terms of air quality.

 Electrification of seaports is a key enabler of decarbonized trade and logistics.
-Modern ports are transitioning from diesel-based operations to clean, electric-powered infrastructure, equipment, and vehicles—improving air quality, lowering noise pollution, and reducing GHG emissions in densely populated coastal areas.
+Modern ports are transitioning from diesel-based operations to clean, electric-powered infrastructure, equipment, and vehicles - improving air quality, lowering noise pollution, and reducing GHG emissions in densely populated coastal areas.

-A. Electrification Layers
+Electrification Layers

 Grid Infrastructure